mikelsr/YeetScript/README.md

 ### Cleanup

-The residual `TypeScript` folder can be deleted after a successful build
+The residual `TypeScript` folder can be deleted after a successful build.

 ## Running

-After the successfully running `build.sh`, you can create a `.js` file from a YeetScript file with the `.ts` extension by running
+After the successfully running `build.sh`, you can create a `.js` file from a YeetScript file with the `.ts` extension by running:

 ``` bash
 node out/ysc.js ${your_yeetscript_file}.ts